sweetmantech/docs-in-process/README.md

 ## 📚 Documentation Sections

 - **Getting Started** - Quick introduction to the platform
+- **Timelines** - Browse and filter moments from the collective timeline
+- **Payments** - Retrieve payment records with full token and artist details
+- **Moments** - Create moments, configure sales settings, and manage your digital art
 - **Protocol Deployments** - Contract addresses for all supported networks
 - **Setup Actions** - Configure your tokens for marketplace visibility
 - **Coinbase SDK** - Create collections with simple JavaScript code